VincentLanglet/symfony-custom-coding-standard/docs/standards.md

 - We do not currently check these rules:

   - Always use identical comparison unless you need type juggling
-  - Use Yoda conditions when checking a variable against an expression
   - Exception and error message strings must be concatenated using `sprintf`
   - Calls to `trigger_error` with type `E_USER_DEPRECATED` must be switched to opt-in via `@`operator
   - Do not use `else`, `elseif`, `break` after `if` and `case` conditions which return or throw something